We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The symptoms of BV are similar to those of other conditions that affect the vagina, so a person should contact a doctor for advice if they experience them.

 Due to the ease of use and availability of at-home tests, a person can test for BV at home before making an appointment with a doctor.

 Many at-home tests provide specific instructions on when to test for BV, but most people will test if they notice symptoms.
 Other reasons to test may include:

 - if they have a new sexual partner(s)

-- after sex without a barrier method
+- after sex without a barrier method of birth control

 - fishy odor